dibit123/slcp2pm/README.md

     where _A_ = Amplitudes of SLCs of the given date in the co-registered SLCPs

-    => Negative values / darker pixels corresponds to decreased amplitudes in the post-event scene and possible open-water flood.
+    => Negative values / darker pixels correspond to decreased amplitudes in the post-event scene and possible open-water flood.

 * Before dataset `v2.0` (`v1.x` etc):